-I have written several blog posts on 3D printing and using it for miniatures: 3D printing, a beginners guide, 3D printing miniatures-an oversight, a miniature 3D printing tutorial, the best 3D printers for miniature printing, and finally where to find a custom 3D printing service.
+I have written several blog posts on 3D printing and using it for miniatures: 3D printing, a beginners guide, 3D printing miniatures-an oversight, the best 3D printers for miniature printing, and finally where to find a custom 3D printing service.

 My Final Conclusion.